CodePadawans/ataru/README.md

 2. Ataru uses Kramdown with Github Flavoured Markdown Parser.
 That means ataru reads GFM files.

 3. If there are any dependencies needed for the code samples in the documentation files to run properly, the user has to provide a separate setup file.
 Please read the Setup chapter below for more information.

-##Setup
+## Workflow

+1. Add ataru to your Gemfile.

+2. Go to your application folder and execute:

+    $ bundle

+3. Execute:

+    $ bundle exec ataru setup

+4. Execute:

+    $ bundle exec ataru gogo [pass here your Markdown files, with a proper path, separated by empty space]

+5. Check the results.

+## Setup

 For ataru to test not self-contained code, the user has to provide a specific setup file.
 It contains all the dependencies.
 The content of the setup file depends on the kind of application/ gem to be tested.

-###Using generator for the setup file
+### Using generator for the setup file

 Ataru provides the user with an easy to use generator for creating the setup file.
-The generator enables collecting all important information in an easy way.
-When the generator process is finished, the setup file is automatically created and ready to pass to ataru.
+The generator enables collecting all important informati on in an easy way.
+When the generator process is finished, the setup file is automatically created and ready to be automatically passed to ataru.
+Execute:

+    & bundle exec ataru setup

+Open created file in your text editor and write down all the dependencies needed for the code snippets.

 ## Installation